Fishing Regulations for Fairfield

 There is no minimum length or daily bag limit on bluegill, redear, warmouth or other species of sunfish.

-For red drum, minimum length = 20 inches, with no maximum length limit.
-Daily bag = 3 fish.
+For red drum, minimum length = 20 inches; maximum length = 28 inches.
+Daily bag limit = 3 fish.

 For rainbow and brown trout, their hybrids and subspecies, there is no minimum length and daily bag limit = 5 trout in any combination.